RobSiano/AzConvertV1toV2Disks/README.md

 ----

 # **Run Option 2**
-**Import a CSV file from a Resource Graph Query, export to CSV file, and then submit the Subscriptions and VM's you would like to target specifically:**
+**Import a CSV file from a Resource Graph Query.
+Generate query, export to CSV file, and then submit the Subscriptions and VM's you would like to target specifically:**

 Instructions
 1. Open https://portal.azure.com and login.